 The college library, is open 24 hours a day and offers a wide selection of academic books, a variety of study spaces, and free printing.
 There is a dedicated budget for graduate book requests.
 The Old Library houses a collection of early printed books available to consult on request.

 All rooms on the main college site and in the North Oxford accommodation are connected to the University network with access to internet, email and printing facilities.

 Sport, music and college facilities

-The college's drama group, the Trinity Players, puts on several performances ever year, including a summer play on the college lawns.
+The college's drama group, the Trinity Players, puts on several performances every year, including a summer play on the college lawns.
 The society caters for a wide range of dramatic interests, both on stage and behind the scenes.

 Facilities for students with disabilities

-The Trinity Middle Common Room (MCR) has a large communal social area on the main College site and another in North Oxford.
+The Trinity Middle Common Room (MCR) has a large communal social area on the main college site and another in North Oxford.

-The MCR community meets once a week to coffee and cake.
+The MCR community meets once a week for coffee and cake.
 Each year the MCR selects a committee, which organises a number of social events.
 The committee also oversees the information exchange between the college and the graduate students, and they provide an independent, student-run welfare and support system for Trinity graduate students.

 This college accepts graduate students for the following courses: